antoine-crettenand/Polyphonic-Software-Synthesizer/README.md

 The ressources we used to create this synth were mainly the [JUCE documentation](https://juce.com/learn/documentation) and the [AudioProgrammer tutorials](https://www.theaudioprogrammer.com/).
 ## Project structure
 - JuceLibraryCode : all the libraries provided by the JUCE framework
-- Source/ :
+- Source/
-  - PluginEditor :
+  - PluginEditor : The file handling all the visual components
-  - PluginProcessor :
+  - PluginProcessor : The file handling all the sound processing of each component
-  - Synth :
-  - SynthVoice :
+  - Synth / SynthVoice : The file handling all the first block process (process MIDI inputs, voices,...)

-  - Data/ :
-    - AdsrData
-    - CircularBuffer
-    - DelayData
-    - DistortionData
-    - FilterData
-    - ModEffectData
-    - OscData
-    - TimeEffectData
-    - Tremolo
-  - UI/ :
+  - Data/ : Contains for each component (ADSR, Filters, Oscillators, Distortion, Delay, Tremolo) their sound processing implementation part that will be handled as a block in the PluginProcessor file.

+  - UI/ : Contains for each component (ADSR, Filters, Oscillators, Distortion, Delay, Tremolo, WaveformVisualizer) their visual implementation part and also handle the binding with the corresponding sound processing file.
+They will be handled in the PluginEditor file.

     - AdsrComponent
     - DelayComponent
     - DistortionComponent